lgfrbcsgo/du-light-control/README.md

 ### Programming a sequence
 For this section *activate* the programming board which is labeled "Programmer".
+Leave build mode to activate the programming board.

 > **Important:** Activating any of the other programming boards while the Programmer script is active will mess up your sequence.
 >